-South Asia is both the most populous and densely populated region of the world and home to a quarter of the world's population.
-More than 70 per cent of people in the region live in rural areas and rely on agriculture for their livelihoods.
-Across South Asia, populations are set to grow significantly over the next decade marked by a demographic bulge of the young population.
-From Afghanistan to the Maldives, the common themes addressed by National Societies in this region include addressing poverty, engaging youth and mainstreaming protection, gender and inclusion - in particular with regard to populations on the move, such as those displaced from Rakhine State, Myanmar and currently being assisted by the Bangladesh Red Crescent in Cox's Bazaar.
-Whilst the majority of people in South Asia live in rural areas, the region also hosts some of the most populated cities in the world.
-Delhi, Karachi, Mumbai and Dhaka are four of the world's largest megacities and provide challenges for the Red Cross and Red Crescent Societies, adapting to meet new challenges of urban heat waves and increased hazards faced by urban populations due to climate change.
-The Afghan and Bangladesh Red Crescents' work focuses on assisting those 30 and 43 per cent of their respective populations who live below the poverty line, currently facing the double burden of poverty and climate change.
-In addition, the low socioeconomic status of women in many countries of South Asia is a shared concern of National Societies and the IFRC in the region who are actively working to address protection, gender and inclusion issues through our programmes and disaster response
+South Asia is both the most populous and densely populated region of the world, home to a quarter of the world's population.
+Over 70% of the population live in rural areas and rely on agriculture for their livelihoods.
+Across South Asia, populations are set to grow significantly over the next decade, with several countries having demographically very young populations.
+About 50 million people are at risk of encountering Himalayan quakes in this area, many of them in the densely populated capitals of Bangladesh, Bhutan, India, Nepal and Pakistan.
+As such disaster preparedness and response is a key focus of the National Societies in this region.

+From Afghanistan to the Maldives, the common themes addressed by National Societies in this region include addressing poverty, engagement of a demographically young population and protection, gender and inclusion - in particular with regard to populations on the move, such as the Bangladesh Red Crescent through the Population Movement Operation in Cox's Bazaar, Bangladesh.

+Whilst the majority of people in South Asia live in rural areas, the region also hosts some of the most populated Cities in the world - Kolkata, Karachi, Mumbai and Dhaka -four of the world's megacities, and provide challenges for the Red Cross and Red Crescents, adapting to meet new challenges of urban heat waves and increased hazards faced by urban populations due to climate change.
+The Afghan and Bangladesh Red Crescent work focusses on assisting those 30% and 43% of their respective populations who live below the poverty line, who face the double burden of poverty and climate change.
+The low socioeconomic status of women in many countries and regions of South Asia is also a shared area of focus NS working in this region through Protection, Gender and Inclusion programming.